Halo antenna: Modern vs. original halo designs

-Early halo antennas used two or more parallel loops, modeled after a 1943 patent which was a folded dipole bent into a circle.
+Early halo antennas used two or more parallel loops, modeled after a 1943 patent which was a folded dipole bent into a circle, similar to the illustration to the right.

 The double loop design can be extended to multiple, stacked electrically parallel loops.
-Each additional loop increases the radiation resistance by the square of the number of turns, which broadens the SWR bandwidth, increases radiation efficiency, and up to a point, helps with impedance matching.
+Each additional loop increases the radiation resistance in proportion to the square of the number of loops, which broadens the SWR bandwidth, increases radiation efficiency, and up to a point, helps with impedance matching to the feedline.

 More recent halo antennas have tended to use a single turn loop, fed with a one-armed gamma match.

 The newer approach uses less material and reduces wind load, but has narrower bandwidth, may be mechanically less robust, and usually requires a current balun to inhibit feed-line radiation.

 Advantages and disadvantages of a halo antennas

 Like all antenna designs, the halo antenna is a compromise that sacrifices one desirable quality for another even more desirable quality – for example halos are small and moderately efficient, but only for a single frequency and a narrow band around it.
 The following sections discuss the advantages and disadvantages of halo antennas both for practical and theoretical issues.